Biometix/biometix.github.io/modality/speech.md

 ## Input

-Create a folder named `data` under your working directory and put your wav files in this folder.
+Create a folder named `data` under your working directory and put your audio files in this folder.

+Suported file formats:

++ `wav`

 ***